Zhenhualuo/TFs-miRNAs-Feed-Forward-Loop/README.md

     1. network file with TFs/miRNAs at first column target and gene at second column (-n)

-    2. gene list for random selection (-G)
+    2. gene list for random selection (-g)

-    3. fixed TFs and miRNAs list (--tm)
+    3. fixed TFs and miRNAs list (-l)

     4. TFs/miRNAs and all human coding gene regulation information with TFs/miRNAs at first column target the gene at second column (-t)

-    5. fixed TFs and miRNAs regulation information with TFs/miRNAs at first column target the miRNAs/TF at second column(--F)
+    5. fixed TFs and miRNAs regulation information with TFs/miRNAs at first column target the miRNAs/TF at second column(-i)

 Output files: